 A Guide to Polyester Fabric

-Did you know that polyester is the number one man-made fiber used in fabrics worldwide?
-The textile industry was transformed with the discovery of polyester in the 1940s.
-Today this versatile synthetic fabric is used in clothing, outerwear, upholstery and home décor, sails and outdoor covers.
-In this fabric guide, we’re going to take a closer look at polyester.
+Did you know that polyester is the No. 1 synthetic fiber used in fabrics worldwide?
+Polyester’s discovery in the early 1900s transformed the textile industry.
+Today, people use this versatile synthetic fabric in clothing, outerwear, upholstery, home décor, sails, outdoor covers and more.
+In this fabric guide, we’ll take a closer look at polyester.

-Polyester was discovered by a group of British chemists working at the Calico Printer’s Association of Manchester, England.
-They were interested in the work of W.H.
-Carothers, the chemist who discovered nylon, the first synthetic fiber.
-Stemming off of Carothers’ research, the British chemists patented the first polyester in 1941 under the name Terylene.
-Soon after in America, DuPont purchased the rights to Terylene and began manufacturing its own version of polyester, which debuted in 1951 under the name Dacron.
+Then in the 1940s, a group of British chemists at the Calico Printer’s Association of Manchester, England, restarted Carothers’ work.
+They patented the first polyester in 1941 under the name Terylene.
+Soon after, DuPont purchased the rights to Terylene and began manufacturing its own version of polyester.
+This debuted in 1951 under the name Dacron®.

-Polyester, like all fabrics, is not without a few drawbacks.
-In the late 1960s, polyester had a bad public image for being a cheap fabric that uncomfortably retained heat.
-New manufacturing processes and the invention of microfiber (a super-soft, durable, lightweight polyester) are making this less and less the case today.
+Polyester, like all fabrics, has a few drawbacks.
+In the 1960s, polyester had a bad reputation for being a cheap fabric that uncomfortably retained heat.
+New manufacturing processes and the invention of microfiber (a supersoft, durable, lightweight polyester) are making this less and less the case today.

-Additionally, polyester is prone to pilling and has static cling tendencies.
-It can soil easily and oil stains can be difficult to remove.
+Additionally, polyester is prone to pilling and static cling.
+It also gets dirty easily.
+Oil stains can be difficult to remove from polyester.
 Most other stains, however, will come out with solvents or detergents.

 It’s All in the Blend

-Polyester is often blended with other fibers, both natural and synthetic, to enhance the characteristics of both.
-This is especially common in upholstery fabrics where you rarely see polyester used alone.
-Polyester is frequently blended with cotton to make it more absorbent and comfortable or with rayon to give the fabric a different texture with a good hand, a nice drape, and more absorbency.
+Polyester is frequently blended with cotton to make it more absorbent and comfortable.
+Or it’s blended with rayon to give the fabric a different texture with a good hand, a nice drape and more absorbency.

-Polyester can be blended with wool to strengthen the wool and to give the polyester elasticity and a nice drape.
-However, these fabrics together increase pilling.
 Polyester is also sometimes blended with nylon because of nylon’s strength and polyester’s wrinkle-free nature.
-This combination can also cause pilling, and because neither fabric is very absorbent, the fabric can feel wet and clammy in hot or humid weather.
+This combination also pills.
+And because neither material is very absorbent, polyester/nylon fabric can feel wet and clammy in hot or humid weather.